qwasium/ssh-memo/README.md

 For security, it's better to passphrase.

-Passphrase doesn't have to do anything with ssh.
+`Passphrase` itself have nothing to do with ssh.
 It's required for anything trying to access the private key.

 #### Send public key to host